Tsubasa (wrestler)

-Tsubasa (ツバサ, Tsubasa) (sometimes stylized in capital letters as TSUBASA) is a Japanese professional wrestler currently working as a freelancer and is best known for his tenure with the Japanese promotion Osaka Pro Wrestling where he is a former Osaka Openweight Champion.
+Tsubasa (ツバサ, Tsubasa) (sometimes stylized in capital letters as TSUBASA) is a Japanese professional wrestler currently working as a freelancer on the Japanese independent circuit and is best known for his tenure with the Japanese promotion Osaka Pro Wrestling where he is a former Osaka Openweight Champion.
 A masked wrestler, Tsubasa is greatly influenced by lucha libre, and because of this, he has followed Mexican tradition for masked wrestlers, so his real name is not a matter of public record.

 Professional wrestling career

 North American independent circuit (1996–1999)

 Tsubasa made an appearance at WCW Monday NITRO #97 of World Championship Wrestling on July 22, 1997, show where he fell short to Konnan.

 Consejo Mundial de Lucha Libre (1996–1999)

 Tsubasa made his professional wrestling debut at CMLL Martes De Coliseo, an event promoted by Consejo Mundial de Lucha Libre on June 25, 1996, where he teamed up with Atlantico and Kung Fu to defeat Damian El Guerrero, Yone Genjin and Zumbido in a 2-out-of-3 falls six man tag team match.

 Tsubasa participated in the CMLL International Gran Prix branch of events.
 He made his first appearance at the 1997 Grand Prix where he fell short to Último Dragón in a first-round match.